Sustainable Exploration

 Proceed.
 Defer.
 Refuse.

-We judge whether irreversible decisions are admissible and defensible before capital is committed.
+We govern whether irreversible decisions are admissible and defensible before capital is committed.

 Across infrastructure, energy systems, capital deployment, and planetary exploration, early actions often create commitments that cannot be undone.
 Once construction begins, permits are issued, capital is deployed, or authority is transferred, uncertainty does not disappear.
 It becomes locked in.
-Irreversible decisions cannot be corrected after they are made.
+Irreversible decisions cannot be corrected after having passed through one-way doors.

 In these contexts, acting too early can destroy more value than acting too late.